Omelicious/Sb3UGS-WIKI/Morphs-or-Blendshapes.md

 ![CustomNormals in Blendshapes](https://github.com/enimaroah-cubic/Sb3UGS/assets/104311725/df759b21-b0d0-44f6-9502-2809d770420e)

-There is no naming convention for meshes as above, but naming meshes as in the example makes it easier to know onto which keyframe to land.
+There is no naming convention for meshes when single keyframes are replaced, but naming meshes as in the example above allows to replace them all togther with a single drag 'n drop.
+See also the comment in the Morph editor.